 From Brisbane to Uluru

-For the road trip from Brisbane to Uluru there are two alternative routes you can take or do it as a loop.
+For the road trip from Brisbane to Uluru, you can take two alternative routes or do it as a loop.
 The northern route is via Tennant Creek and then heading south via Alice Springs.
-This route is a journey of 3461 km / 2150 mi and 36 hours driving time as per the below map.
+This route is a journey of 3461 km / 2150 mi and 36 hours of driving time as per the map below.

 Note that if you enter Brisbane to Uluru into Google Maps, it shows a route via Boulia in outback Queensland – note that this route is only suitable for 4WD vehicles.

 The southern route option from Brisbane to Ayers Rock is via Port Augusta and then heading north to Uluru.
-The route is a journey of 3001 km / 1865 mi and 32 hours driving time as per the below map.
+The route is a journey of 3001 km / 1865 mi and 32 hours of driving time as per the map below.

 From Sydney to Uluru

-The road trip from Sydney to Uluru is a journey of 2841 km / 1765 mi and 29 hours driving time as per the below map.
+The road trip from Sydney to Uluru is a journey of 2841 km / 1765 mi and 29 hours of driving time, as per the below map.

 From Canberra to Uluru

-The road trip from Canberra to Uluru is a journey of 2635 km / 1637 mi and 27 hours driving time as per the below map.
+The road trip from Canberra to Uluru is a journey of 2635 km / 1637 mi and 27 hours driving time per the map below.

 From Melbourne to Uluru

-The road trip from Melbourne to Uluru is a journey of 2327 km / 1445 mi and 24 hours driving time as per the below map.
+The road trip from Melbourne to Uluru is a journey of 2327 km / 1445 mi and 24 hours driving time per the map below.

 From Perth to Uluru

-The road trip from Perth to Uluru via Port Augusta is a journey of 3681 km / 2287 mi and 38 hours driving time as per the below map.
+The road trip from Perth to Uluru via Port Augusta is a journey of 3681 km / 2287 mi and 38 hours of driving time, per the map below.

 About the Stuart Highway

-The Stuart Highway consists of mostly single carriageway roads with an 130 km/hr (80 mi/hr) speed limit outside of the towns along the way in accordance with the signage.
-Be aware that the route is used by road trains which are trucks which haul multiple large trailers.
-Therefore be very careful overtaking, and it is worthwhile to ensure you have a more powerful engine in your car to reduce your overtaking time past the road trains.
+The Stuart Highway consists of mostly single-carriageway roads with a 130 km/hr (80 mi/hr) speed limit outside of the towns along the way in accordance with the signage.
+Be aware that the route is used by road trains, which are trucks that haul multiple large trailers.
+Therefore, be very careful overtaking, and it is worthwhile to ensure you have a more powerful engine in your car to reduce your overtaking time past the road trains.

 Join the Uluru Travel Planning Facebook Group!